shirubio/oracleOnMac/README.md

 - GIT
 - Docker (Desktop)
 - Some Database Client that supports Oracle (most JetBrains IDEs will do)
+- Go (if you want to run the Go example)

 Very recently, Oracle released the first version of an Oracle DB compatible with ARM64 architecture.
 This is good news to users of Macs with Apple silicon.
 Only Oracle 19 was ported as of April 2024.